The scaling limit of critical Ising interfaces is CLE(3): Identification of the Scaling Limit

 \begin{proof} The outermost Ising loops have a conformally invariant scaling limit (Lemma \ref{lem:outermost-loops-have-limit}).
 By Lemmas \ref{lem:limits-avoid-boundary} and \ref{lem:loops-limits-are-simple}, the loops of the scaling limit are simple and do not touch each other or the boundary.
 By Lemma \ref{lem:loops-domain-markov-property}, these loops satisfy the Markovian restriction property.
 Hence, by the Sheffield-Werner Markovian characterization property, the scaling limit of the outermost Ising loops is a $\mathrm{CLE}_{\kappa}$ for some $\frac{8}{3}<\kappa\leq4$.
 By Lemma \ref{lem:loops-local-structures} and the construction of $\mathrm{CLE}_{\kappa}$ in terms of $\mathrm{SLE}_{\kappa}$-like loops \cite{sheffield}, we deduce that $\kappa$ must be equal to $3$.

 We now establish the convergence of the Ising loops of level $2$.
 These loops lay inside of the outermost Ising loops, i.e. are loops of an Ising configuration with $-$ boundary conditions.
 The set of leftmost loops in a domain with $-$ boundary conditions has the same law as the set of rightmost loops in a domain with $+$ boundary conditions.
 By the second part of Lemma \ref{lem:non-left-most-loop}, the scaling limit of level 2 loops is hence given by independent $\mathrm{CLE}_{3}$ in each of the level 1 loops.
-Further iterating this argument, we identify the set of loops of level $n$ as independent $\mathrm{CLE}_{3}$ inside the loops of level $n-1$, and thus obtain the convergence of the set of all Ising loops to nested $\mathrm{CLE}_{3}$. \end{proof}
+Further iterating this argument, we identify the set of loops of level $n$ as independent $\mathrm{CLE}_{3}$ inside the loops of level $n-1$.

+Moreover, a corollary of Lemma \ref{lem:finitelymanybigloops} is that the supremum of the diameters of the Ising loops of level $n$ goes to $0$ in probability as $n\to\infty$, uniformly in the mesh size $\delta$.
+Hence the convergence of the set of all Ising loops to nested $\mathrm{CLE}_{3}$ follows from the convergence of the Ising loops of level $n$, for each fixed $n$. \end{proof}